ribtoks/code-jamming/_posts/2018-03-01-migrate-wordpress-to-jekyll.md

   - bash
 ---

 Living in the modern age of 0-day vulnerabilities is complicated when you have a Wordpress blog.
 Since I didn't have anything fancy in there I decided to migrate it to static pages.
 Sounds easy?
 I'm sure it does.
-But there're many tricks along the process.
+But there're many hidden tricks along.
 You can find a full manual below.

 <!--more-->

 ## Step 1.
 Export all Wordpress data

 Go to Wordpress admin panel, find there "Export everything to XML" and download it to your computer.
-"Everything" for sure should not include images.
-If you have many of them, your server will timeout especially if you brought a cheap hosting.
+"Everything" for sure should _not include images_.
+If you have many of them, your server will timeout especially if you bought a cheap hosting.

 Download your media using FTP client like [FileZilla](https://filezilla-project.org/) to a location on your computer.